puppetlabs/puppet-docs/source/pe/3.2/trouble_regenerate_certs_split.markdown

 1. Stop the puppet agent service.
 On \*nix nodes, run `sudo puppet resource service pe-puppet ensure=stopped`.
 On Windows nodes, run the same command (minus `sudo`) with Administrator privileges.
 2. Stop the orchestration service.
 On \*nix nodes, run `sudo puppet resource service pe-mcollective ensure=stopped`.
 On Windows nodes, run the same command (minus `sudo`) with Administrator privileges.
 3. Delete the agent's SSL directory.
-On \*nix nodes, run `sudo rm -rf /etc/puppetlabs/puppet/ssl/*`.
+On \*nix nodes, run `sudo rm -r /etc/puppetlabs/puppet/ssl/*`.
 On Windows nodes, delete the `$confdir\ssl` directory, using the Administrator confdir.
 [See here for more information on locating the confdir.][confdir]
 4. Re-start the puppet agent service.
 On \*nix nodes, run `sudo puppet resource service pe-puppet ensure=running`.
 On Windows nodes, run the same command (minus `sudo`) with Administrator privileges.

    Once the puppet agent starts, it will automatically generate keys and request a new certificate from the CA puppet master.